Note from Tyler:

 To tell you the truth, no matter where your business is at, it can benefit from an expert second opinion, and that’s what I want to offer you today.

-It's time to get out of your own way and open the floodgates of new opportunity.
+It's time to get out of your own way.
+Opportunity awaits.

 If you’re a brick-and-mortar business who hasn’t made the transition to being online ecommerce enabled or, if you’re already established on the web and your existing marketing efforts can’t keep up with the demands of doing business in the digital era, then I can help you open the floodgates of new opportunity.